 Naming our files and folders

-The file and folder naming scheme used throughout Archives was developed by Fred Litt, Family Technology Associates, after reviewing thousands of hard-copy and digital municipal records.
+The file and folder naming scheme used to name our files was developed by Fred Litt, Family Technology Associates, after reviewing thousands of hard-copy and digital government records.
 The goal of the naming scheme is to make each file independently identifiable.

 We begin each file/folder with the name of the municipality (e.g., Allendale, HoHoKus).
 For dates, we use the format yyyy-mm-dd.
 This is supported by ISO 8601.